ulvus/3bi-hack/README.md

-# 3 buttons interface.
-File, contact, and payment
+# 3 buttons interface

-Hack accessible, privacy, and progressive web
+3 buttons interface hack.
+File, contact, and payment.
+Hacking accessible, privacy, and progressive web

-In this context, hack meaning a good solution or piece of advice
+Hack meaning a good solution or piece of advice

+Hacking meaning desing and coding